How-To Find Your Lost Pet: A Step-by-Step Guide for Raising Local Awareness

 Are you searching for your lost pet?
 You’ve come to the right place.

-Raising a ton of local awareness is key to getting back your lost family member.
+Raising local awareness is key to getting back your lost family member.
 This guide was designed to help you do that, quickly and efficiently.

 Step 1: Don’t panic.

 Losing a pet is a scary experience.
 But you won’t be able to help your fur baby unless you stay calm and keep a cool head!
 First, take a few deep breaths.

 Step 2: Use online lost & found pet resources.

 Time is your most valuable resource, so don’t waste it!
 Raising local awareness quickly is your best strategy for reuniting with your beloved pet, and the internet is the most efficient way to do this.

 PawBoost makes it easy!
 Reporting a lost pet takes seconds.
 We’ll send an email alert to our local members, post to the PawBoost-powered Facebook page for your area, add your pet to our lost & found, and make a lost pet flyer – all for free.
 You can also boost your alert to get it in front of even more people.

 Make sure to check the PawBoost lost & found frequently.
 Over 1,000 lost & found pets are added every single day, so you want to make sure you don’t miss something that could lead to a happy reunion!

 Other sites that help you raise local awareness for your lost pet with minimal time and effort are Craigslist and Nextdoor.com.
 Both of these sites have very active lost & found sections mainly used for lost pets.
 We highly recommend you use these resources in addition to PawBoost!

 Step 3: Visit your local animal control agencies and shelters in person.